Football Football

 Nicolas Pepe was tipped to take the Premier League by storm when he joined from French side Lille in 2019 for a then-club-record fee of £72million, but he failed to maintain his fine goalscoring form in England.

-The forward underwhelmed in his first season, managing just eight goals, and he was eventually loaned to Nice in 2022 before leaving the Gunners for Trabzonspor a year later after his contract was terminated.
+The forward underwhelmed in his first season, managing just eight goals, and was eventually loaned to Nice in 2022 before leaving the Gunners for Trabzonspor a year later, following the termination of his contract.

-Germany international Kai Havertz had caught the eye at Chelsea and joined Arsenal for £65million in 2023.
+Germany international Kai Havertz had caught the eye at Chelsea and joined Arsenal for £65 million in 2023.
+His ability to play as both an attacking midfielder and a striker has made him a valuable asset for the team.

-After making a relatively slow start to life at the Emirates in his first season, Havertz has proved his worth as a centre-forward for the Gunners and last season bagged a respectable 15 goals in all competitions.
+After making a relatively slow start to life at the Emirates in his first season, Havertz has proved his worth as a centre-forward for the Gunners, scoring 22 goals in 61 appearances across all competitions.

-A big-money move to Arsenal has raised his profile further and the classy Spain international should fit in perfectly at the Emirates.
+A big-money move to Arsenal has raised his profile further, and the classy Spain international has fit in well at the Emirates.
+He has scored twice since joining the club, with his guidance helping Arsenal become favourites for the 2025-26 Premier League title.

 Pierre-Emerick Aubameyang had been prolific for Borussia Dortmund and continued that goalscoring form for Arsenal, netting 10 goals in just 13 Premier League games in the second half of the 2018-19 season.

-The following year he was outstanding, eventually sharing the Golden Boot with Liverpool duo Sadio Mane and Mohamed Salah with 22 league goals, and he maintained his excellent form with another 22 Premier League goals the next season.
+The following year, he was outstanding, eventually sharing the Golden Boot with the Liverpool duo Sadio Mane and Mohamed Salah, all with 22 league goals.
+He maintained his excellent form with another 22 Premier League goals the following season.

-Striker Gabriel Jesus had starred for Manchester City for six years, scoring 95 goals in all competitions and winning the Premier League four times, before he joined Arsenal in summer 2022.
+Striker Gabriel Jesus had starred for Manchester City for six years, scoring 95 goals in all competitions and winning the Premier League four times, before becoming one of Arsenal’s most expensive signings in the summer of 2022.

-Jesus has not been as devastating at Arsenal, as injuries have affected him badly, although he has still managed 26 goals and 20 assists in a Gunners shirt.
+Jesus has not been as devastating at Arsenal, as injuries have affected him badly, although he has still managed 26 goals and 20 assists with the side.

-Defender Ben White was a surprising big-money addition to Arsenal’s ranks in summer 2021, but he has since proved himself to be one of the best right-backs in Europe.
+Defender Ben White was a surprising big-money addition to Arsenal’s ranks in the summer of 2021, but he has since proved himself to be one of the best right-backs in Europe.

-White missed a large chunk of last season due to a serious knee injury, but he has still racked up 160 appearances in all competitions, scoring six goals for the Gunners.
+White missed a large chunk of the 2024-25 due to a serious knee injury, but he has still racked up 171 appearances in all competitions, scoring six goals for the Gunners.

-France striker Alexandre Lacazette was one of the big stars in Ligue 1 for Lyon and after he plundered 28 league goals in the 2016-17 season, he made the move to England, joining Arsenal for £46.5million.
+French striker Alexandre Lacazette was one of the big stars in Ligue 1 for Lyon, and after he plundered 28 league goals in the 2016-17 season, he made the move to England, joining Arsenal for £46.5million.

 Lacazette fared well in his debut campaign at the Emirates, scoring 14 league goals, and followed up with 13 in the top-flight the next season.

-However, he only managed four Premier League goals in his final season at the club before returning to Lyon in summer 2022.
+However, he only managed four Premier League goals in his final season at the club before returning to Lyon in the summer of 2022.

 Arsenal paid Thomas Partey’s release clause to lure him from Atletico Madrid in 2020 for £45million and he has been an influential player under Mikel Arteta in recent years.